qingning-shen/qingning-shen.github.io/aboutme.md

 ---
 layout: page
 title: About me
-subtitle: Why you'd want to go on a date with me
+subtitle: Welcome to My Planet!!!
 ---

-My name is Inigo Montoya.
-I have the following qualities:
+My name is Qingning Shen, a sophomore computer science and engineering student in the Chinese University of HongKong, Shenzhen.

-- I rock a great mustache
+- I'm interested in large language model
-- I'm extremely loyal to my family
+- I'm interested in robotics

-What else do you need?
+Learn more?

 ### My story